Prenup Agreement Writing Tips

 • Property Division – Clearly outline the division of all property and assets acquired before and during the marriage and during divorce, ensuring clarity and fairness for both parties.

-• Retirement Benefits – Address the division of retirement accounts, pensions, and benefits accumulated during the marriage, to ensure equitable distribution and financial security for both parties post-divorce.
+• Retirement Benefits – Address the division of retirement accounts, pensions, and benefits accumulated during the marriage to ensure equitable distribution and financial security for both parties post-divorce.

-• Spousal Support – Define specific terms for spousal support, including the amount, duration, and conditions that will apply to a potential spousal support agreement, ensuring financial security and fairness for both spouses in the event of divorce.
+• Spousal Support – Define specific terms for spousal support, including the amount, duration, and conditions that will apply to a potential spousal support agreement, ensuring financial security and fairness for both future spouses in the event of divorce.

 Common Prenup Mistakes to Avoid